arjunreddy-001/arjunreddy-001/README.md

 # Namaste 🙏 I'm Arjun Reddy

+<p>I'm a self-taught web developer currently located in Bengaluru, India.
+I am working at Starmark Software and have been in the IT industry for over 3 years as a Software Engineer.
+My main focus is on front-end development.
+I can create responsive websites using React JS and can automate E2E UI tests using Selenium & Java.</p>

 <!--
 **arjunreddy-001/arjunreddy-001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.